tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL PREREQUISITES_NOT_MET if dwc:typeStatus is bdq:Empty; AMENDED the value of the first word in each \
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL PREREQUISITES_NOT_MET if dwc:typeStatus is bdq:Empty; AMENDED the value of the first word in each &#124; delimited portion of dwc:typeStatus if it can be unambiguously matched to a term in the bdq:sourceAuthority; otherwise NOT_AMENDED.

 #### Information Elements